Library Services During the Pandemic

 - Document Services - Drop-off Document Services for copying, printing, faxing, and scanning are available during Curbside Pickup hours.
-Printing, copying, faxing, and scanning will also be available during public hours.
+Printing, copying, faxing, and scanning are available during public hours.

 - Exterior Book Drops - Exterior book drops are open and accepting returns 24/7.

 - Programs - Starting in September 2021, we will resume in-person programming, health and safety permitting.
 A virtual option will be available for some of our in-person programs.
 Take a look at our event calendar for a full list of our virtual programs.